HideakiAbe/ESP32Repository/README.md

 ### webGraph object coordinate system

 ![](https://github.com/HideakiAbe/ESP32Repository/blob/main/doc/webGraphOject.png)
 webGraph object is the top level object of this library.
-This retains webServr 1 pointer and default 1 0r max 3 child graphs in this object.
+This retains one webServr pointer and default 1 or max 3 child graphs in this object.
 Max graphs number are defined in header file <webGraphLib.h>

 const unsigned int _MAXGRAPHS_IN_A_WEBGRAPH_ = 3;

 webGraph Xsize and Ysize are automatically determined by child graphs size and its count.
-Default setting xsize=460 and ysize=260. coordinate system is left upper is origin(0,0) right lower (460,260). you can observe size by use of _sizeX() and _sizeY() member functions.
+Default setting xsize=460 and ysize=260. at the coordinate system , left upper is origin(0,0) right lower is (460,260).
+You can observe size by use of _sizeX() and _sizeY() member functions.
 But webGraph size cannot be set by user directly.

 ### You can use webGraph by using following  functions
 ```cpp